alehro/AspNetCoreSpa/README_TsGenerator.md

 ## TODO

-- desided to use exe wrapper for the library: include deps manually in nuspec? https://stackoverflow.com/questions/16173568/build-nuget-package-automatically-including-referenced-dependencies dotnet publish and then use those files.
+- do batle testing with all possible cases - TsGenerator2
+- update nuget package: its version to 1.0 and add usage to it

+## Done

 - make simple console proeject, add cs2ts as dep, use it

-- ! the executable cannot load any dependencies because they are not nearby
--

-## Done

 - used nuget.config to set local packages folder: VS2017 uses nuget 4.6 which cannot use   GeneratePathProperty="true" property.
 So, we cannot copy the tsgen dll to bin and then reference with relative path.
 - Continue working to deliver the generator as nuget package
 - untangle tsgenerator from the web example